 The owner of the copyright may assign the copyright or grant any interest in the copyright by license.
 Licenses may also be granted by the Copyright Board.

 Registration of copyright with the Copyright Office is not obligatory, but if registration has taken place the Register of Copyrights gives prima facie evidence of the particulars entered therein.
 We also provide foreign entity setup services.

 A copyright is a way to legally protect the work of an author.
 An exclusive right to publish, distribute, and use something is one of the characteristics that identify it as intellectual property.
 Anyone else cannot use or publish the author’s content without their consent.

-The Registrar can register a work in the Register of Copyrights by submitting a prescribed form and fees with an application from an author, publisher, or another owner of the rights to the work.
-Work in the Register of Copyrights may be registered by the Registrar following an investigation of the facts with the applicant, unless, for reasons written in writing, the Registrar would instead refuse to register the work.
-He considers that such entry should not be made in respect of any work.
+By submitting a required form and fees with an application from an author, publisher, or other owner of the rights to the work, the Registrar can register it in the Register of Copyrights.
+The Registrar may register a work in the Register of Copyrights after investigating the facts with the applicant, unless the Registrar refuses to register the work for reasons given in writing.
+He argues that such an entry should not be made in the context of any work.

 When considering jurisdictions that are not signatories to the Berne Convention, keep in mind that copyright laws are territorial in nature.
 To put it another way, they only apply within the country where they were enacted.
 As a result, if you want to protect your work worldwide, you’ll need to do some study and make sure you’re following the relevant legal standards in the country(ies) where you want it protected.